London was founded as Londinium by the Romans nearly 2,000 years ago and has been one of the most important cities in the world ever since.

 7. Tower Bridge

 Tower Bridge is the most iconic bridge in London.
-It’s a bascule and suspension bridge and spans the River Thames, close the Tower of London from which it got its name.
+It’s a bascule and suspension bridge and spans the River Thames, close to the Tower of London from which it got its name.
 It connects the City of London with Southwark.

 Even though it’s the most famous of all bridges in London, it’s not the oldest and not to be confused with the nearby “London Bridge,” a bridge that was originally built by the Romans who founded the city.